nydual/nydual/README.md

 ### Hi there 👋🏾

-I'm Nydual, a data science student driven by a deep curiosity for AI, machine learning and data visualization.
-I believe every dataset holds a unique story, and I like uncovering the actionable insights hidden within the numbers.
-Currently, I’m sharpening my skills in statistical analysis while diving deeper into machine learning models and Big Data technologies to turn complex data into meaningful impact.
+I’m Nydual, a data science graduate with a strong interest in data analysis, AI, machine learning, and data visualization.
+I believe every dataset holds a story and I enjoy uncovering the insights hidden within the numbers.
+I’m continuing to deepen my skills in statistical analysis, advanced analytics, machine learning, and Big Data technologies—using them to turn complex data into meaningful, real-world impact.